Newsletter

 (Not So) Quickie Cassoulet 2016

 As much as I like to linger in the kitchen, I simply didn't have much time this year to make a languorous celebratory cassoulet and thereby mark the seventh anniversary of my blog, eveningswithpeter.com!
 I couldn't help but think of Arlene Dahl's culinary epic No Time for Cooking as I set out to make Jacques Pepin's 30-Minute Cassoulet.
 I'll be perfectly frank--it didn't work out, at first.
-Entre nous, and with all due respect to the great chef, Pepin's cassoulet was more like a 90-minute 30-minute cassoulet.
+Entre nous, and with all due respect to the great chef, Pepin's cassoulet was more like a 90-minute 30-Minute Cassoulet.
 As presented, the recipe made little sense and nothing was fully cooked at the 30-minute mark.
 Was the Le Creuset skillet I used at fault?
 Was it not roomy enough for all the ingredients?
 I can't say for sure but after I fiddled with it for an additional hour, my cassoulet ended up being quite tasty.
 This may be served straightaway but the most important thing I've learned about cassoulet over the years--let it cool before sticking it in the refrigerator overnight and then reheating the next day to release the full flavor.

 Let's go through this together, shall we?